apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 When changing the shard count for a Kinesis stream, there will be a window of time around the resharding operation with early shutdown of Kinesis ingestion tasks and possible task failures.

-The early shutdowns and task failures are expected, and they occur because the supervisor will update the shard -> task group mappings as shards are closed and fully read, to ensure that tasks are not running with an assignment of closed shards that have been fully read and balances distribution of active shards across tasks.
+The early shutdowns and task failures are expected.
+They occur because the supervisor updates the shard to task group mappings as shards are closed and fully read.
+This ensures that tasks are not running with an assignment of closed shards that have been fully read and balances distribution of active shards across tasks.

 This window with early task shutdowns and possible task failures will conclude when: